Core Model

 Layer 5: The target loop (what we are building toward)

-It's a better default setting.
+The model isn't utopia, but it is a better default setting.

 1) Security